idleberg/node-makensis-cli/README.md

 ```
 ____

-This time, we use strict compiler settings.
-Our little `!warning` will be treated as an error.
+Complie with strict settings, so our little `!warning` will be treated as an error.

 ```sh
 $ makensis-cli compile demo.nsi --verbose 2 --strict